Learn about our passionate team, and how you can help our non profit organization.

 **Disclaimer** Please have a box of tissues near before viewing the video.

-To honor the Veterans and First Responders who serve to protect our country and our communities.
+To honor our Military Personnel and First Responders who serve to protect our country and our communities.
 Our hope is to give a little light in a time of darkness to these Heroes.

 Check out this great video